|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add water until batter is the consistency of a thick cream sauce.
+Add the 6 tablespoons of water.
+Continue to mix, adding more water 1 tablespoon at a time, if necessary, until the batter is the consistency of a thick cream sauce.

-Lightly grease the two sides of a krumkake iron with cooking spray or melted butter (If using an electric krumkake baker, follow the directions provided by the manufacturer.).
-Heat iron over medium to medium-high burner just until a drop of water sizzles on the surface; to prevent damage to the iron and to keep the cookies from scorching, do not heat over the highest setting.
+Lightly grease the two sides of a krumkake iron with cooking spray (if using an electric krumkake baker, follow the directions provided by the manufacturer).
+Heat iron over medium to medium-high burner just until a drop of water sizzles on the surface (to prevent damage to the iron and to keep the cookies from scorching, do not heat over the highest setting).

 Bake for 30 seconds, flip iron over and bake an additional 30 seconds.
 Flip iron back to initial position, open, and immediately roll cookie around a krumkake cone or the handle of a wooden spoon.